Fraud Filters: The Merchant’s Guide to Building a Better Fraud Prevention Strategy

 #4 | Fight Back Against Chargeback Abuse

-Fraud filters and are meant to identify situations where a card is being used suspiciously.
+Fraud filters are meant to identify situations where a card is being used suspiciously.
 These technologies have no way to know if a given transaction will turn out to be friendly fraud later, though.
 On top of that, the fraudster is the actual cardholder, who may be a long-time, trusted customer.

 Friendly fraud now accounts for nearly 60% of all chargebacks.
 Knowing what chargeback abuse looks like and how to respond can be tricky.
 However, ignoring the problem only allows it to get worse for everyone.